2. An Introduction to JAX#

 random.normal(key, (3, 3))

-To produce a (quasi-) independent draw, best practice is to “split” the existing key:
+To produce a (quasi-) independent draw, we can split the existing key.

 key, subkey = random.split(key)